 Arthur Mamou-Mani Architect

 Arthur Mamou-Mani is a French architect and director of the award-winning practice Mamou-Mani Architects, specialised in a new kind of digitally designed and fabricated architecture.
 He is a lecturer at the University of Westminster and owns a digital fabrication laboratory called the FabPub which allows people to experiment with large 3D Printers and Laser Cutters.
 Since 2016, he is a fellow of the The Royal Society for the Encouragement of Arts, Manufactures and Commerce.
 In 2018, he designed Galaxia, the temple at Burning Man.
-He has won the RIBA Rising Star Award 2017 and the Gold Prize at the American Architecture Prize for the Wooden Wave project installed at BuroHappold Engineering.
+He won the RIBA Rising Star Award in 2017 and the Gold Prize at the American Architecture Prize for the Wooden Wave project installed at BuroHappold Engineering.

 Hans Ulrich Obrist Artistic Director, Serpentine Galleries

 Hans Ulrich Obrist is Artistic Director of the Serpentine Galleries, London.
 Prior to this, he was the Curator of the Musée d’Art Moderne de la Ville de Paris.
 Since his first show World Soup(The Kitchen Show) in 1991, he has curated more than 300 shows.
-Obrist’s recent publications include Mondialité,Conversations in Colombia, Ways of Curating, The Age of Earthquakes with Douglas Coupland and Shumon Basar, and Lives of The Artists, Lives of The Architects.
+Obrist’s recent publications include Mondialité,Conversations in Colombia, Ways of Curating, The Age of Earthquakes (with Douglas Coupland and Shumon Basar), and Lives of The Artists, Lives of The Architects.

-Jon Gray Co-Founder, Ghetto Gastro
+Jon Gray Co-founder, Ghetto Gastro

 Jon Gray is the co-founder of Ghetto Gastro.
 Based in the Bronx, Ghetto Gastro is a culinary collective and cultural movement that operates at the intersection of food, design and community empowerment through transformative experiences, narrative-driven content, and other tactical techniques.

-John May Founding Principal in MILLIØNS, Los Angeles; Assistant Professor of Architecture and Director of the Master in Design Studies program at the Harvard University Graduate School of Design
+John May Founding Principal in MILLIØNS, Los Angeles; Assistant Professor of Architecture and Director of the Master in Design Studies at the Harvard University Graduate School of Design

 John May is founding partner, with Zeina Koreitem, of MILLIØNS, an award-winning Los Angeles-based design practice.
 May is Assistant Professor of Architecture at the Harvard University Graduate School of Design, where he is currently Director of the Master in Design Studies Program and Area Head of the History and Philosophy of Design + Media group.
 Trained in architecture and philosophy, his essays and interviews on technology, design and the environment are widely published and translated.
 He is the author of Signal.
 Image.
 Architecture.
 (Columbia, 2019), and New Massings for New Masses (MIT, 2015), and in 2012 was named National Endowment for the Humanities Visiting Professor in Architecture at Rice University.